 Mammillaria spinosissima 'Un Pico'

 Mammillaria spinosissima 'Un Pico' is an attractive cactus with only one spine per areole.
-The stem is columnar, usually solitary but sometimes clumping, dark blue-green, up to 1 foot (30 cm) tall and up to 4 inches (10 cm) in diameter.
+The stem is columnar, usually solitary but sometimes clumping, dark blue-green, up to 1 foot (30 cm) tall, and up to 4 inches (10 cm) in diameter.
 The tubercles are ovate-conical, 4-sided basally, with axils slightly woolly.
 The spines are up 1.6 inches (4 cm) long.
-The flowers are purple-red and up to 0.5 inch (1.3 cm) in diameter.
+The flowers are purple-red and up to 0.5 inches (1.3 cm) in diameter.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).